Displaced persons camps in post–World War II Europe: The difficulties of repatriation

-The agreement reached at the Yalta Conference required in principle that all citizens of the allied powers be repatriated to their home country.
-The Soviet Union insisted that refugees in the American, British, and French sectors who were or at some point had been Soviet citizens be sent back to the Soviet Union.
-Many refugees resisted this, fearing that their fleeing Soviet rule had condemned them as traitors.
+The agreement reached at the Yalta Conference required in principle that all citizens of the Allied powers be repatriated to their home country.
+The Soviet Union insisted that Soviet citizens in the American, British, and French sectors be repatriated to the Soviet Union.
+Many resisted this, whether because they had collaborated with Nazi Germany or because they did not wish to return.

 American, British, and French military officials, as well as UNRRA officials, reluctantly complied with this directive, and a number of Soviet citizens were repatriated.
 Many of these met with the hardship they feared, including death and confinement in the Gulags.
-There were also cases of kidnapping and coercion to return these refugees.
+There were also cases of kidnapping and coercion to return these individuals.
 Many avoided such repatriation by misrepresenting their origins, fleeing, or simply resisting.
 Rejecting claimed Soviet sovereignty over the Baltic states, allied officials also refused to repatriate Lithuanian, Estonian, and Latvian refugees against their will.

 Similarly, many refugees who were repatriated to Yugoslavia were subjected to summary executions and torture.

 Many Poles, who later agreed to be repatriated, did in fact suffer arrest and some were executed, particularly those that had served in the Warsaw Uprising of 1944, or in the Polish Resistance against the Nazis.

 Jewish Holocaust survivors typically could not return to their former homes because these no longer existed or had been expropriated by former neighbors; the few Eastern European Jews who returned often experienced renewed antisemitism.
 In 1945, most Jewish Holocaust survivors had little choice but to stay in the DP camps; most Jews who wanted to could not leave Europe because Britain had severely limited legal Jewish immigration to Palestine and illegal immigration was strongly curtailed.
 Jewish refugees hoping to reach other countries, including the United States, were also met with restrictions and quotas.
 Noting how scarce U.S. visas became for Jewish DPs, Eric Lichtblau writes, "Some Washington policy makers were actively opposed to the idea of taking in Holocaust survivors because of lingering anti-Semitism."

 Many Hungarians in Austria, fearing communist repression or war crimes charges, were reluctant to be repatriated.
 Relief workers were resistant to pressuring the Hungarians, and invoked recent UN and government statements against forced repatriation.